jjwjr94/supabase-mcp/README.md

 2. Click on your profile/account settings
 3. Navigate to **Access Tokens**
 4. Create a new Personal Access Token
-5. Copy the token and set it as `SUPABASE_ACCESS_TOKEN` in your environment
+5. Copy the token and pass it via the `x-supabase-key` header in your requests

+### Security Design

+- **No stored credentials**: The server doesn't store any access tokens
+- **Per-request authentication**: Each request must include the PAT in the header
+- **Multi-tenant support**: Different clients can use different PATs
+- **Better security**: Tokens are not persisted in environment variables

 ### Getting Your Project Information